There is always a first time, right?

 4. Breath awareness

-Once you have started running keep your breath synchronized with your stride.
+Once you have started running, keep your breath synchronized with your stride.
 Like in a Vinyasa Yoga class, each movement should be connected with an inhalation or exhalation.
-Find your own optimal rhythm, listening to what your body demands.
+Find your optimal rhythm, listening to what your body demands.

 5. Drishti – gaze

 Keep your head up!
-If you practice yoga you probably know how important your gaze is.
+If you practice yoga, you probably know how important your gaze is.
 It affects your posture and your feeling, changing completely the effect of a pose on your body, making it introverted or extroverted.
-Running is an expansion towards the outside, the nature.
-So while you run look at the horizon, the trees, the hills, the mountains or whatever you have in front of you, never look down to you feet or the asphalt.
-This is a terrific help to avoid fatigue.
+Running is an expansion towards the outside, nature.
+So while you run, look at the horizon, the trees, the hills, the mountains or whatever you have in front of you, never look down to your feet or the asphalt.
+That is a terrific help to avoid fatigue.

 7. Sense withdrawal